 cast of improvisers

-Chris Hill, ASsistant director
+Chris Hill, Administrative director

 Chris was born a poor redneck in Southern Nashville.
 On the mean streets of kinda near Nippers Corner he learned to pun and joke.
 It wasn't until cable brought him SCTV and Whose Line, with English subtitles, that he learned of improv.
 Many drunken years later he saw improv in person, live.
 He tried out for the troupe and they said, "Yes!"
 It was awkward when they brought him home on the first night, but he put out, so it all ended okay.
 He left that troupe, moved, took some lessons, took a Bill n' Ted hiatus, found a job, and joined another troupe.
 That troupe wasn't Yes And, so he quit.
 And now he's with Yes And!